 Current Federal TRIO program applicants, such as McNair Scholars, are eligible for an application fee waiver.
 For consideration, you should email a PDF of your current program participation certificate to email@example.com for guidance on how to obtain this waiver.
 You will receive an email response within 5-7 business days indicating whether the application fee has been waived.
 Do not pay the application fee until you receive a response from our office, as the fee is nonrefundable.

 Unlike undergraduate admission, graduate admission and funding decisions are made by the schools/programs.
-This means that your application is initially reviewed by the graduate program’s admission committee, not the Office of Graduate Studies.
-The Office of Graduate Studies (OGS) will verify your application documents after the graduate program makes an admission decision.
+This means that your application is initially reviewed by the graduate program’s admission committee, not the Office of Graduate Education.
+The Office of Graduate Education (OGE) will verify your application documents after the graduate program makes an admission decision.
 Information about appealing a denied application can be accessed here.

 In the Graduate Admission section of the Catalog, you'll find Tech's admission standards and information on everything from the Institute's policy on transfer credit to English Proficiency (TOEFL or IELTS) scores.
 We recommend you also check the catalog as you prepare your application for submission.